eth_unsubscribe

 }

-Open a terminal window and enter the command below.
-At this point, you must specify the protocol and network you want to subscribe to, and enter the API key for the project you created in the console.
+Open a terminal and run the command below.
+Specify the protocol and network you want to subscribe to, and provide the API key for the project you created in the console.

 # Set protocol, network and your api key in the URL to connect (e.g., wss://ethereum-mainnet.nodit.io/FwG...)